-Janel Keaton's been able to travel for weddings and grandbabies and to enjoy mountain hikes and coastal cycling as a stage 4 cancer patient, thanks, in part, to the expert care team at the Duke Center for Brain and Spine Metastasis who have her back — from nurse navigation to interventional radiology, pain management, palliative care, radiation oncology, and medical oncology.
+Janel Keaton has been able to travel for weddings and grandbabies and to enjoy mountain hikes and coastal cycling as a stage 4 breast cancer patient, thanks, in part, to the expert care team at the Duke Center for Brain and Spine Metastasis who have her back — from nurse navigation to interventional radiology, pain management, palliative care, radiation oncology, and medical oncology.

 LAST SUMMER, Janel and Troy Keaton were blessed with two grandbabies — their fifth and sixth — born within four days of each other to their daughters Natalie and Allyson.
 In August, the couple attended their son Trevor’s wedding.
 And in late February, they attended their other son TJ’s wedding.